 When Inherit Job is disabled, this picks up the Client’s Partner/Manager/Custom User Role value in the “Sender” field.

 In the example above of sending a Summary Notification for documents that are "Pending Approval", no documents are created for this process so Inherit Job is uncheckmarked.

 Add the Step for a Summary Notification

-Summary Notification when an FYI view is used to trigger the process.
+Summary Notification can be used when an FYI view is used to trigger the process.
 The Summary Notification Action in a Step is only available when "Document - View Filters" has been selected as the Filter.
 When setting up a Custom Process triggered by a Job or Client view, this would trigger individual notifications.

 To set up the step for the Summary Notification:

 - Select FYI.

 - For Notify User, select who you want to send the Summary Notification to.

 - Optionally add a Custom Message.

 Notify User can be set to a specific person.
 This can be set as any active user.